Ricette di Sicilia

 - 3

-In a frying pan or large pot, heat a little extra-virgin olive oil and brown the rabbit over a medium–high heat until golden.
+Heat a little extra virgin olive oil in a large pan or casserole and brown the rabbit over a medium-high heat until golden all over.

 - 4